C.02 Prisoner telephone calls

 Contact or address details of the specified person(s) must not be entered into any file notes or the IOMS alert - these must be entered into the IOMS - Remand - No Contact Persons screen only.

-- Upon receiving the completed application from the prisoner prison staff must:
+- On receiving the completed request [C.02.Form.01 Prisoner telephone number request] from a prisoner staff must:

-- verify* that name and number are correct
+- verify* that each name and number is correct

 - obtain from each of the nominated call recipients their consent to receiving calls from the prisoner